 Thinking about launching a company blog?
 Great, now if you want to avoid being “that guy,” then here’s the essential elements that you should incorporate into your blog.

 1 – A strategy.
 Why are you blogging?
 What are you attempting to do with your blog?
 Establish your company as an industry leader?
 Boost your brand awareness?
 Provide customer service?
 Know what you want to accomplish with your blog, and make sure that your goals are consistent with your overall business strategy.
 This post goes in-depth into creating a solid content strategy for your blog.
+Once you’ve created your blogging strategy, make sure every member of your content team understands what that strategy is.
+Every content creator you work with will need to intimately understand your blogging strategy.
+It will make their jobs much easier, and they will create better content as a result.

 2 – A dedicated group of bloggers.
 If you only have one blogger, or if you have five, every blogger needs to know what is expected of them, and what their role is.
 If each blogger needs to write 2 posts a week, they have to be willing to give you 2 posts a week.
 Keep in mind when setting your team and expected goals, that it’s better to start with less and then grow as the skills and familiarity of the team improves.
 For example, it makes more sense to start with asking 3 new posts a month from each writer, then after a couple of months you may want to increase the rate for each writer up to 5 new posts a month.
 Starting small and growing makes more sense than taking on too much right out of the gate.